top of page

 Coastal reflections

-'Coastal reflections' is an photographic beachcombing project at the north, west and south coast of Bretagne in France.
-A codification of the sense of 'otherness'; the flux, spheres, textures, colours and forms of the coastline teemed with life and beauty.
+'Coastal reflections' is an photographic beachcombing project at the Breton coast in France.
+A codification of the sense of otherness; the flux and spheres of the coastline teemed with life.
 The photos show intimate landscapes in combination with all kinds of 'object trouvé'; found objects of natural origin and trash of mankind washed ashore by the flood.
+The series of diptychs has been compiled in the self-published publication ‘Kind of Blue’.
+The paper edition of the book can be ordered from my bookshop.
+A digital revised French-language edition is in the making.

 House of Worship

 On the French peninsula of Brittany the influence of paganism and Catholicism is unmistakable.
 The sea, always close, embodies the Breton spirit.
 The rolling countryside is marked with memorials and spiers of chapels, churches, cathedrals and basilicas.
-The religious buildings are very different in nature.
+The religious buildings are very different in size and atmosphere.
 From noble simplicity to an abundance of splendor.
 The sacred paintings, statues of saints and relics, surrounded by mysteries and miracles, mediate between earth and heaven.
-The vow gifts, and flower arrangements are expressions of gratitude for the sources of existence and a safe and blessed life.
-The series 'House of Worship' provides an insight into the sacred spaces signed with punctuation marks from different times; light and dark.
+The vow gifts, and flower arrangements are expressions of gratitude for the sources of existence and a blessed life.
+The series 'House of Worship' provides an insight into the sacred spaces signed with punctuation marks from different times; light and dark, tender and brute.

 Quarry

-'Quarry' is about an quarry in the heart of Cotes-d'Armor that is still being exploited.
-Quarrying is a symbol for our excessive exploitation of natural resources from the earth.
+'Quarry' is about an stone quarry in the heart of Cotes-d'Armor that is still being exploited.
+Quarrying is a symbol for our excessive exploitation of mother earth.
 The landscape is blown up and shattered with huge machines.
 However, both the huge installations and the created ‘wounds’ are undeniably fascinating to see.
 During the extractive operations quarrying can cause significant negative impacts on geo- and biodiversity.
-Abandoned quarries on the other hand can enhance biodiversity afterwards by acting as refuges for many plant and animal communities.
+Abandoned quarries on the other hand can enhance biodiversity afterwards by acting as refuges for plants and animals.

 Jeannette